-What it Is: A set of projects and campaigns to help reduce the suicide rate among Australian men and to lower the help-seeking barriers that many men having a tough time facing.
+What It Is: A set of projects and campaigns to help reduce the suicide rate among Australian men and to lower the help-seeking barriers that many men having a tough time face.

 Why We Love It: It’s a niche topic, but one that the group of Australians who started it feel incredibly passionate about—and because they went for it, they’ve been able to make a difference!
 Even the most specific thing can be a side project if you care about it enough.

 What It Is: A pet-sitting business that gives 50% of its profits to animal-related causes.

 Why We Love It: Channeling her love of animals, the founder Ashley Jacobs started this by herself during her free time and was able to give over $4,600 to help homeless pets in her first two years.
 Now she is working on expanding it and creating a pet care booking website that continues to give back.

 Events and Community Building